joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-05-14-different-dice.md

   \end{align}
 $$

-We can check our insight above by doing the same calculation in the other direction.
+We can check our insight from above by doing the same calculation for the reverse transition.
 There are two possibilities:
 - $2$ of the rerolls are duplicates of each other and the third is another number different from $\boldsymbol{b},$ or
 - $1$ of the rerolls is a duplicate of $\boldsymbol{b}$ and the other two are distinct numbers each different from $\boldsymbol{b},$ so we get